If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

 Pushing updates straight to your live site is asking for downtime.
 A staging site catches problems before your customers see them.

 On Pagely, you typically create a staging app in the Atomic control panel and then use the sync or clone tool (or WP-CLI plus search/replace) to copy your production database, media, and code into that private sandbox.
-All domain names are automatically switched to a staging URL.
+Before testing, confirm that the staging environment uses a staging URL, is blocked from indexing, and is not sending real transactional emails, charging real payment methods, or firing production webhooks.

 Update WordPress core, themes, and plugins on staging, just as you would on the live site.
 Because your staging environment is a mirror of your live setup, successful testing there provides the necessary confidence to deploy changes to production.